Santa Rosa County Library System

 - Exception: Military must present one piece of address verification.

-- Address verification documents include a valid Florida driver license, voter registration card, utility statement, bank statement, or current mail (in the applicant's name) received at the applicant's address.
+- Address verification documents include a valid Florida driver license, voter registration card, utility statement, bank statement, or current mail (in the applicant’s name) received at the applicant’s address.
+Advertisement flyers, circulars, and other “junk mail” are not accepted as proof of residency.

 - Library cards will only be issued to the person who is filling out the application - not to other adult household members.